ramit21/angular5-poc/README.md

 **Content Projection**:

 Content projection is used to create flexible, reusable components.
-In the template of the component, use <ng-content></ng-content>, and then fill these slots when using the compnent.
+In the template of the component, use '<ng-content></ng-content>', and then fill these slots when using another compnent.

 https://angular.io/guide/content-projection